 2. AVOIDANCE OF CONFLICTS OF INTEREST

 2.1.
-No employee shall engage in any conduct that might result in or be perceived to result in a conflict between the personal interests of the employee and the best interests of the Company without first obtaining clearance from his/her immediate management supervisor.
-The supervisor should then refer the facts of the situation to the responsible Vice President, who shall determine if a conflict exists and shall report the results of his/her determination in writing to the Company's Senior Vice President, Secretary and General Counsel.
-Any possible conflict of interest involving a Vice President or an officer, who is not a member of the Board of Directors, must be reviewed with and approved by the President of the Company.
-Any possible conflict involving the President or any member of the Board of Directors must be reviewed with and approved by a majority of the disinterested members of the Board of Directors.
+No employee shall engage in any conduct that might result in or be perceived to result in a conflict between the personal interests of the employee and the best interests of the Company without first obtaining written approval from his/her immediate management supervisor.
+The supervisor should then refer the facts of the situation to the responsible Vice President in writing, who shall determine if a conflict exists and shall report the results of his/her determination in writing to the Company's Senior Vice President, Secretary and General Counsel.
+Any possible conflict of interest involving a Vice President or an officer, who is not a member of the Board of Directors, must be reviewed with and approved in writing by the President of the Company.
+Any possible conflict involving the President or any member of the Board of Directors must be reviewed with and approved by a majority of the disinterested members of the Board of Directors in writing.
 Each employee is expected to test his/her conduct and its probable effect on the Company in accordance with exacting personal standards of integrity and loyalty.
 Whenever any question of possible conflict arises, the employee is expected to follow the procedure described above.

 2.2.
 This policy and review process also applies to possible conflicts resulting from the activities of members of an employee’s family or household and the employee’s close relatives.

 2.3.
 It is impossible to describe precisely all situations which may give rise to a conflict with the best interests of the Company, but some of the more obvious circumstances in which conflicts may are: